Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Paradise Point Gondola & Views

 The Paradise Point gondola rides up the hillside directly from near the cruise pier and delivers panoramic views over Charlotte Amalie harbor, the cruise ships, and the surrounding islands.
-It’s a short ride up, there’s a bar and gift shop at the top, and kids genuinely love the gondola itself.
+Kids genuinely love the gondola itself.
 The views are postcard-perfect and it’s an easy add-on to a shopping morning near the pier.

 🛍️